mslinn/beth/notes.md

 I piggy-back a lot on `sbt` for stuff like smart tab completions, etc., and of course the development side.
 But wth patience one could certainly write a lighter-weight interaction client.
 I've written the [beginnings of a tutorial](https://mslinn.gitbooks.io/sbt-ethereum/content/gitbook/tutorial.html#tutorial).
-Lots more do to, so far it's just read-only interaction, need to funding an account, sending ether, calling methods that write state.
+Lots more do to, so far it's just read-only interaction, need to fund an account, send ether, call methods that write state, etc.
 Eventually a development tutorial would make sense too.

 So, for me, I really want to continue what I am doing (or failing to do enough of), which is first and foremost about a way of defining reproducible builds with a minimum of external dependencies and rich tooling that would form as a sort of publication medium for accessible DIY Ethereum experiments.
 I think `sbt-ethereum` is pretty good for that, or would be if I could get through my elaborate and growing list of TODOs.

 With respect to all of that, Nashorn integration might offer one very significant benefit: cross-platform Solidity compilers.
-The [`solc`, the Solidity compiler](https://github.com/ethereum/solc-js) is written in C++, but it has been compiled to [emscripten](https://en.wikipedia.org/wiki/Emscripten), and the [Javascript version of solc](https://github.com/ethereum/solc-js) is in fact the most widely used, via [Truffle](https://github.com/trufflesuite/truffle).
+The [`solc`, the Solidity compiler](https://github.com/ethereum/solidity) is written in C++, but it has been compiled to [emscripten](https://en.wikipedia.org/wiki/Emscripten), and the [Javascript version of solc](https://github.com/ethereum/solc-js) is in fact the most widely used, via [Truffle](https://github.com/trufflesuite/truffle).